apache/trafficserver/doc/developer-guide/api/functions/TSHttpConnectWithPluginId.en.rst

 This call attempts to create an HTTP state machine and a virtual connection to that state machine.
-This is more efficient than using :c:func:`TSNetConnect` because it avoids using the operating system stack via the loopback interface.
+This is more efficient than using :func:`TSNetConnect` because it avoids using the operating system stack via the loopback interface.

 :arg:`addr`